ultamatt/wrestling_cards/README.md

 ### TODO
 - [X] Make a React based SPA and serve it
-- [ ] Have the front end call the simple backend.
+- [X] Have the front end call the simple backend.
+- [X] Implement Redux for smarter API implementation
-- [ ] Display the contents of the call via a custom component
+- [X] Display the contents of the call via a custom component

 ## Better backend
 Now that we have the basics, let's make it such that we can also interact with these wrestlering card

 ### TODO
+- [ ] Implement Linting for our code
+- [ ] Implement Unit Testing for our code
 - [ ] Enhance the wrestling data with a 'fun fact', a picture, and the titles (if any)
 - [ ] Make an endpoint to update the data about a wrestler